lkwg82/automatic-maven-pom-upgrade/README.md

 automatic-maven-pom-upgrade
 ===========================

-concept and prototypical implementation of an maven plugin which upgrade dependencies one by one
+concept and prototypical implementation of a maven plugin which upgrades dependencies step by step

 # idea

-Create a maven plugin and extends [versions:use-next-releases](http://mojo.codehaus.org/versions-maven-plugin/use-next-releases-mojo.html) to only upgrade one next dependency.
-After each single dependency upgrade a test and compile run as a kind of acceptance test could be run.
+Create a maven plugin and extends [versions:use-next-releases](http://mojo.codehaus.org/versions-maven-plugin/use-next-releases-mojo.html) to only upgrade one dependency at the same time.
+After each single dependency upgrade a test and a compile run as a kind of acceptance test could be run.

 # thoughts

 * implement parent-pom updates as well
 * implement some rules/hooks
   * break the build when an increased number of compile warnings are detected
   * exclude some artifacts to be upgraded (e.g. spring etc.)
   * some version rules (how to handle version 1-rc2?)